-By 2017, the existing 870-bed Royal Infirmary of Edinburgh (RIE) will be joined by the 600-bed Royal Sick Children’s Hospital.
-These primary care hospitals are complemented by the University of Edinburgh Medical School (2002), the Queens’ Medical Research Institute (QMRI, 2004), the Scottish Centre for Regenerative Medicine (SCRM, 2011), and the Anne Rowling Regenerative Neurology Clinic (2012).
-In total, there will be some 1,500 hospital beds, 2,000 researchers and 6,000 clinical and support staff at the BioQuarter site by 2017, making this one of the most significant concentrations of medical assets and scientific talent in Europe or globally.
+In 2018, the existing 870-bed Royal Infirmary of Edinburgh will be joined by the 300-bed Royal Hospital for Children and Young People and Department of Clinical Neurosciences.
+In total, there will be some 1,200 hospital beds, 2,000 researchers, and 6,000 clinical and support staff at the bioQuarter site, making it one of the most significant concentrations of medical assets and scientific talent in Europe.

-Scottish Enterprise (SE) and Scottish Development International (SDI) offer tailored business support for companies locating in the BioQuarter.
-SDI provides a single point of contact for inward investments, ensuring a seamless passage into Scotland and helps businesses in sourcing financial assistance or developing projects.
-A wide range of funding options, both public and private is available for tenants.
-These include innovative support schemes for research and development and for training.
+Companies locating at Edinburgh bioQuarter enjoy access to a range of public sector funding and support Scottish Enterprise and Scottish Development International (SDI) can offer tailored business support for companies locating in the bioQuarter.
+SDI provides a single point of contact for inward investments, ensuring a seamless passage into Scotland, and helps businesses in sourcing financial assistance or developing projects.
+A wide range of funding options, both public and private is potentially available to tenants.
+These options include innovative support schemes for research and development, and for training.

 For further information about BioQuarter go to www.bioquarter.com

 |Tel:||0131 313 6105|

 - Edinburgh BioQuarter Appoints Director

 - Edinburgh BioQuarter Awarded Funding to Create Companies